Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists for Conducting or Inciting Secession: Crime of separatism

-Crime of inciting secession
+Crime of inciting separatism

-According to Article 7 of the Guidelines, those who make identifications with the aim of splitting Taiwan from China shall be convicted and punished for the crime of inciting secession in accordance with Article 103, Paragraph 1 of the Criminal Law of the People's Republic of China; the criteria for identification are as follows:
+According to Article 7 of the Guidelines, those who make identifications with the aim of splitting Taiwan from China shall be convicted and punished for the crime of inciting separatism accordance with Article 103, Paragraph 1 of the Criminal Law of the People's Republic of China; the criteria for identification are as follows:

 (1) Those who stubbornly promote the "Taiwan independence" separatist proposition and its separatist action program, plan, and scheme; (2) Other acts that incite Taiwan to separate from China.

 In addition, Article 8 of the Guidelines provides a detailed definition of the distinction between principal and accessory offenders in cases involving "organized crime," and the criteria for identification are as follows:

 If the conduct stipulated in Article 7 of this opinion is serious, causes serious consequences, or has a particularly adverse impact, it shall be deemed as a "serious crime" as stipulated in Article 103, Paragraph 2 of the Criminal Law.

+Application

+If individuals suspected of separatism or inciting separatism crimes are outside mainland China, the Guidelines state that if the public security or state security organs have transferred the case for prosecution, and the procuratorate finds that the facts of the crime are clear, a public prosecution may be initiated in the people's courts upon the approval of the Supreme People's Procuratorate, with the people's court then reviewing if the case meets the criteria for the individual to be tried in absentia.

 Statute of limitations

 The statute of limitations for the two types of crimes identified in the Guidelines is set in accordance with the Criminal Law of the People's Republic of China.
 According to Articles 87, 88, and 89 of the Criminal Law and the provisions on crimes endangering national security, the statute of limitations varies depending on the circumstances of the crime.
-Taking the "principal offender" or "serious crime" in the criteria identified in the Guidelines as an example, the statute of limitations for inciting secession is 15 years, and the statute of limitations for secession is 20 years; however, when the circumstances of the crime are particularly heinous, the consequences are particularly serious, and criminal responsibility must be pursued according to law, even if the 20-year statute of limitations has expired, the prosecution can still be carried out in accordance with the law after being approved by the Supreme People's Procuratorate.
+Taking the "principal offender" or "serious crime" in the criteria identified in the Guidelines as an example, the statute of limitations for inciting separatism is 15 years, and the statute of limitations for separatism is 20 years; however, when the circumstances of the crime are particularly heinous, the consequences are particularly serious, and criminal responsibility must be pursued according to law, even if the 20-year statute of limitations has expired, the prosecution can still be carried out in accordance with the law after being approved by the Supreme People's Procuratorate.
 In addition, the Guidelines clearly stipulate a special situation in which no statute of limitations is set:

 Those who evade investigation or trial after a case has been filed by public security organs or national security organs, or after a case has been accepted by the people's court, are not subject to the statute of limitations.

-Regarding the calculation method for the statute of limitations, in cases where "the criminal acts of 'Taiwan independence' die-hards who split the country or incite the split are continuous or ongoing," the statute of limitations is calculated from the date the criminal act ends.
+Regarding the calculation method for the statute of limitations, in cases where "the criminal acts of 'Taiwan independence' diehards who split the country or incite the split are continuous or ongoing," the statute of limitations is calculated from the date the criminal act ends.